microsoft/azfuse/README.md

 ## Preliminary
 Azfuse contains 3 different kinds of file paths.
 1. `local` or `logical` path, which is populated by the user script.
-For example, the user script may want to access the file, named `data/abc.txt`, which is named as `local` path.
+For example, the user script may want to access the file, named `data/abc.txt`, which is referred to as
+   `local` path.
 2. `remote` path, which is the path in azure storage blob.
 For example, if the azure storage path is `https://accountname.blob.core.windows.net/containername/path/data/abc.txt`, the `remote` path will be `path/data/abc.txt`.
 Note that, the remote path does not include the `containername` in the url.
 3. `cache` path, which is the destination file of the azcopy, e.g. `/tmp/data/abc.txt`.
+We will use azcopy to download the file here or upload this file to Azure.

 The pipeline is
-1. the user script tries to access `data/abc.txt`
+1. the user script tries to access `data/abc.txt` through `with azfuse.File.open()`.
 2. if it is in read mode, the tool will check if the `cache` path exists.
     - if it exists, it returns the handle of the `cache` file
     - if it does not exist, it will download the file from `remote` path to `cache` path and return the handle of the `cache` file.
 3. if it is in write mode, the tool will open the `cache` path, and return the handle of the `cache` path.
-After it finishes, the tool will upload the `cache` file to `remote` file.
+Before leaving `with`, the tool will upload the `cache` file to `remote` file.

 ## Setup